Frequently Ask Questions

 What is a non-disclosure agreement?

 Non-disclosure agreements or NDAs are contracts where one party agrees not to disclose certain information.
-They are used in essentially every industry and one of the most effective ways to protect trade secrets.
+They are used in essentially every industry and are one of the most effective ways to protect trade secrets.

 How do I find out if my invention already exists?